 You don’t need to do extraordinary things, be gifted with great intelligence, or make a fortune to be happy.

-But simply avoiding the unnecessary things that contribute to a difficult life is often enough to be happy.
 Mr. Covey has synthesized 5 of them.
 He called them the “Emotional Cancer.”

 - Criticizing